The Flash: Lia Nelson

 The young, female Flash of the Tangent Comics Universe is not a speedster, but instead "the first child born in space" and a being made up of and able to control light.
 As a side effect, she can move at the speed of light, which makes her faster than most of the other Post-Crisis Flashes, with only Wally West having survived a light-speed run without becoming trapped in the Speed Force.
-She recently reappeared in Justice League of America (vol. 2) #16, somehow summoned out of the paper "green lantern" of her universe—an artifact that survived the Crisis that erased the Tangent Universe from existence.
-Lia Nelson also appeared in Countdown: Arena, battling two versions of the Flash from other Earths within the Multiverse.
-In the 52-Earth Multiverse, the Tangent Universe is designated Earth-9.
+Flash reappeared in Justice League of America (vol. 2) #16, summoned out of the paper "green lantern" of her universe—an artifact that survived the Crisis that erased the Tangent Universe from existence.
+Lia Nelson also appeared in Countdown: Arena, battling two versions of the Flash from other Earths within the multiverse.
+In the 52-Earth Multiverse, the Tangent universe is designated Earth-9.

 Superman & Batman: Generations 2

 In Superman & Batman: Generations 2, three different Flashes appear: Wally West as Kid Flash in 1964, Wally's cousin Carrie as Kid Flash in 1986, and Jay West, the son of Wally and his wife Magda as the fifth Flash in 2008.
 Barry Allen makes a cameo appearance out of costume in 1964.